JanssenProject/jans/demos/mcp/config-api/mcp-config-api-server/README.md

 ### Run the MCP server

 - Run the command below after replacing the values for `JANS_HOST_URL` and `JANS_OAUTH_ACCESS_TOKEN` with the values for your Janssen server.
-This will start chrome and run mcp inspector.
+Set `MCP_SERVER_PORT` to port of your choice.
+This will start the MCP server hosted on Jetty server.
 If you are running MCP server against a Janssen server with self-signed certificate, run this server in [development mode](#development-mode).

     ```bash
     export JANS_HOST_URL="https://example.jans.host.io" &&
     export JANS_OAUTH_ACCESS_TOKEN="b6c8ef0b-09b5-xxx-xxx-xxx" &&
+    export MCP_SERVER_PORT=8181 &&
-    npx @modelcontextprotocol/inspector java -jar target/jans-mcp-config-api-server-0.0.1.jar
+    java -jar target/jans-mcp-config-api-server-0.0.1.jar
+    ```
+- Start a client to connect with the MCP server.
+If you are using MCP Inspector, run the following command:

+    ```bash
+    npx @modelcontextprotocol/inspector --transport http --server-url http://localhost:8181/mcp
     ```
 - Navigate to the Chrome instance opened by MCP Inspector.
 - Click `connect` to connect with the MCP server.
 Then click `tools` to list all the available tools.